 Founded in 1983 by weight-loss guru Jenny Craig and her husband Sid, the company sells one-on-one diet counselling and branded meals through its 600 centres.
 The U.S. company has recently made a dramatic turnaround.
 In 2004, Jenny Craig hired former Cheers star Kirstie Alley, who reportedly lost 65 pounds on the plan, as its spokeswoman in a popular ad campaign.

-If you feel a franchise in the lucrative Health and Fitness sector could be the right choice for you, click here to view a variety of UK franchise opportunities.
+If you feel a franchise in the lucrative Health and Fitness sector could be the right choice for you, take a look around our website for some inspiration.